webpy/webpy.github.com/cookbok/xmlfiles.md

 # Serving XML

 ### Problem

-How to server XML files correctly?
+How to serve XML files correctly?

 This is needed when you have a third-party application posting data to your service and expecting some kind of XML response.